apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/open-api-generator/generate-documentation.md

     -o /local/html2
 ```

 HTML2 is the most visually appealing template and attempts to generate runnable code, but sadly misses the mark.
 For example, the create pets method expects a native Pet object, but instead a JSON string is provided.
-For strongly typed languages, this is syntax is invalid.
+For strongly typed languages, the syntax is invalid.
 This pattern is repeated across all languages.

 ![OpenAPI Generator documentation screenshot](/img/oas-documentation2.png)